-However, tomato plants can easily succumb to a number of problems, landing their caretakers in a world of despair.
+However, tomatoes can easily succumb to a number of problems, landing their caretakers in a world of despair.
 Considering all their trouble, it’s a wonder many people still grow them.

 What Causes Yellow Leaves On Tomato Plants?

 Tomato plants that turn yellow on their stems, leaves, or fruits may suffer from a pest infestation, disease, or extreme temperatures, which can ultimately affect the quality of the yield.

 Let us look at each of these causes, and hopefully, you will find one or a combination that could help you come up with a proper solution.